mhthies/taps/readme.md

 ## More Features

 * All data is stored in the browser's localStorage, so you won't loose your counter states on closing the tab.
 * *Taps* has a dark, OLED screen friendly skin and will fit perfectly on every smartphone display.
-Maybe there will be an update to provide full responsiveness for larger screens.
+With its responsive layout it will also fit on larger screens.
 * *Taps* allows multiple counters and has a simple select box to switch between them on the fly.

 ## How to install